mli/new-docs/python/guide/packages/gluon/trainer.md

 In addition, there are multiple pre-defined learning rate scheduling methods that are already implemented in the [`mxnet.lr_scheduler`](http://beta.mxnet.io/api/gluon-related/mxnet.lr_scheduler.html) module.
 The learning rate schedulers can be incorporated into your trainer by passing them in as an `optimizer_param` entry.
-Please refer to [the lr scheduler guide](../lr_scheduler.md) to learn more.
+Please refer to the [LR scheduler guide](../lr_scheduler.md) to learn more.

 ## Summary

-* The MXNet Gluon Trainer API is used to update the parameters of a network with a particular optimization algorithm.
+* The MXNet Gluon `Trainer` API is used to update the parameters of a network with a particular optimization algorithm.
-* After the forward and backward pass, the model update step is done gluon using `trainer.step()`.
+* After the forward and backward pass, the model update step is done in Gluon using `trainer.step()`.
-* A gluon Trainer can be instantiated by passing in the name of the optimizer to use and the `optimizer_params` for that optimizer or alternatively by passing in an instance of `mxnet.optimizer.Optimizer`.
+* A Gluon `Trainer` can be instantiated by passing in the name of the optimizer to use and the `optimizer_params` for that optimizer or alternatively by passing in an instance of `mxnet.optimizer.Optimizer`.
-* You can change the learning rate for a gluon Trainer by setting the member variable but gluon also provides a module for learning rate scheduling.
+* You can change the learning rate for a Gluon `Trainer` by setting the member variable but Gluon also provides a module for learning rate scheduling.